mfwalker21/portfolio/README.md

-# Portfolio for Mya Walker during the foundations course for the TKH Fellowship (approx. 5 weeks)
+# Mya Walker-Mock client design assignment during the foundations course for the TKH Fellowship
-<<<<<<< HEAD
-Highlighting skills learned during the foundations course, independent research and a little about me.
+Highlighting skills, independent research and a little about Mya.